-Kristen Boykin, Pharm.D., is employed as a clinical pharmacist specializing in Ambulatory Care.
+Kristen Boykin, Pharm.D., BCPS is employed as a clinical pharmacist specializing in Ambulatory Care.
 Dr. Boykin received her BA in Zoology from Miami University, Oxford, Ohio, and her Pharm.D. from Palm Beach Atlantic University, West Palm Beach, Florida.
 Dr. Boykin completed an ASHP accredited Pharmacy Practice Residency at the Cleveland Clinic Florida in 2010, and has remained with the Cleveland Clinic since completion of residency.
-She is a licensed consultant pharmacist, and precepts residents in Ambulatory Care at the Cleveland Clinic Florida’s West Palm Beach campus.
+She is a licensed consultant pharmacist, and is Board Certified in Pharmacotherapy.
+She precepts residents in Ambulatory Care at the Cleveland Clinic’s West Palm Beach campus.

 Lori Milicevic, Pharm.D., BCNSP completed her undergraduate degree at the University of Miami and Pharm.D. at Nova Southeastern University.
 She then spent one year at Baptist Hospital of Miami completing her PGY1 Pharmacy Practice Residency.
 Lori has been a member of the Cleveland Clinic Florida Pharmacy team since 2003 and a Board Certified Nutrition Support Pharmacist since 2008.
 Dr. Milicevic has professional memberships with ASHP, FSHP and ASPEN.
 She is a Clinical Affiliate Assistant Professor at Nova Southeastern University and serves as a preceptor for pharmacy students.
 She is currently the residency preceptor for Nutrition Support and Critical Care.
 In her spare time, she enjoys outdoor activities with her family.